parcel-bundler/website/src/plugin-system/authoring-plugins.md

 {% warning %}

-Parcel [does not support ES Modules](https://github.com/parcel-bundler/parcel/issues/7639).
-The code examples in the "Plugin System" section assume that your code gets finally transpiled to use the [syntax of CommonJS modules](https://github.com/parcel-bundler/parcel/issues/7639#issuecomment-1356480914).
-If you write your plugins in vanilla javascript, use CommonJS directly.
+Parcel [does not support ES Modules](https://github.com/parcel-bundler/parcel/issues/7639) in plugins yet.
+The examples in the "Plugin System" section assume that your code is transpiled to CommonJS.
+You can also author plugins in vanilla JavaScript using CommonJS directly.

 {% endwarning %}